SUSE-Enceladus/mash/README.md

 pipeline.
 As a job finishes in one service it moves to the next in line.
 The following services are part of the pipeline:

-- OBS (image build service)
+- obs (image build service)
+- upload
+- create
-- Upload
+- test
-- Testing
+- raw_image_upload
-- Replication
+- replicate
-- Publisher
+- publish
-- Deprecation
+- deprecate

 Aside from pipeline services there 4 other helper services: